ConnorH001/payworld-demo/pay-world_frontend/README.md

 Backend: http://localhost:8080/

-npm start uses concurrently to launch both servers in one shot.
+`npm start` uses concurrently to launch both servers in one shot.

 (side note: i have added docker ymls but couldnt get this running locally yet)

 Usage

-Open the frontend in your browser.
+Open the frontend in your browser. (localhost:3000)

 Register or log in (demo credentials allowed).